limbosworld/NMS-The-Purge/README.md

 ### Secondary missions

 * Expanding the Base
     * Base Computer Archives [It Never Ends](https://nomanssky.fandom.com/wiki/Base_Computer_Archives) ..
-This still seems to be bugged, so I try not to go too far with it.
+There still seems to be bug that puts you in an endless loop, so I decided not to try to do anything with this.
     * Scientific Research [Completed](https://nomanssky.fandom.com/wiki/Scientific_Research)
     * Weapons Research [Completed](https://nomanssky.fandom.com/wiki/Weapons_Research)
     * Exocraft Research [Completed](https://nomanssky.fandom.com/wiki/Exocraft_Technician)